Please refer to the prerequisites before registering for these courses.

 One and a half days building on Stata I to cover data cleaning and basic data analysis.

-This course is a step up from the Stata I course.
-It is designed for people who have completed our Stata I course or feel confident using basic commands in Stata, and creating log-files and do-files.
-The focus of the course is on learning to apply Stata in statistical analysis rather than being a statistics course.
-Therefore, participants are expected to have a basic knowledge of statistics, at least at the level of our Introduction to Biostatistics course.
+This course is designed for people who have completed our Stata I course or fequivalent.
+It assumes participants will feel confident using basic commands in Stata, and creating log-files and do-files.
+The focus of the course is on learning to apply Stata in statistical analysis.
+As this is not a statistics course participants are expected to have a basic knowledge of statistics, at least at the level of our Introduction to Biostatistics course.

 One day course covering advanced data processing and efficient use of Stata.